Healthy Homes Assessment Wainuiomata

 Home Assessments Wainuiomata for Rental Properties

-• Is the space under the floor covered in insulation and is there a ground moisture barrier present?
+• Is the sub floor space protected and does it have a moisture barrier present?

-• Is the ceiling insulation in need of topping up? need to be topped up or replaced?
+• Is the ceiling insulation in require of topping up? need to be topped up or replaced?

 home assessments for rental properties